-Under a previous grant, the ANPC worked with the Friends of Grampians Gariwerd (FOGG) and the Royal Botanic Gardens Victoria (RBGV) to fence the one remaining Caladenia audasii plant in a reserve near Stawell, an action which resulted in no grazing impacts and the first ever seed being collected for propagation.
+Under a previous grant, the ANPC worked with FOGG and RBGV to fence the one remaining C. audasii plant in a reserve near Stawell, an action which resulted in no grazing impacts and the first ever seed being collected for propagation.
 The RBGV then worked with the Department of Environment, Land, Water and Planning (DELWP) to propagate and re-introduce 50 plants back into another population near Bendigo.

 - Installation of cages around reintroduced plants.